 - 1. All hospitals sponsoring or participating in GME Programs must maintain accreditation to provide patient care.
-Accreditation for patient care must be provided by: - an entity granted "deeming authority" for participation in Medicare under federal regulations, e.g., Accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), - b. an entity certified as complying with the conditions of participation in Medicare under federal regulations. - c. an entity such as USA Health or a participating site that is a hospital lose its accreditation for patient care, the IRC will be notified, and a response plan provided within 30 days of such loss. - d. an entity such as USA Health's or a participating site's license be denied, suspended, or revoked, or should USA Health or a participating site be required to curtail activities, or be otherwise restricted, USA Health will notify the IRC and provide a response plan within 30 days of such loss or restriction.
+Accreditation for patient care must be provided by: - a. an entity granted "deeming authority" for participation in Medicare under federal regulations, e.g., Accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), - b. an entity certified as complying with the conditions of participation in Medicare under federal regulations. - 2.
+If an entity, such as USAH or a participating site that is a hospital should lose its accreditation for patient care, or have its license be denied, suspended or revoked, or be required to curtail activities or be otherwise restricted, the Institutional Review Committee (IRC) will be notified, and a response plan will be provided within 30 days of such loss or restriction.